parthdev9747/mern-node-template/readme.md

 1. Clone the repository.
 2. Install NVM and use it to install the required Node.js version.
 3. Run `npm install` to install dependencies.

-## Usage

-Instructions on how to run the application.

-## Running Tests

-To run the automated tests, use: